 Staying in Pelion: hotels & accommodation

 Family cottages, seaside pied-à-terre, luxurious and exclusive hotels… there is plenty to choose from.
-You can check out a selection of accommodations here.
+Here you’ll find a selection of top accommodations.

-👉 During his escapade in Pelion, the Captain stayed at Alkifron Hotel, which offers excellent value for money.
+👉 During his getaway in Pelion, Captain Ulysses stayed at the Alkifron Hotel, which he highly recommends for its excellent value for money.

 To get to Pelion, you need a car.
 The peninsula is located a little off the beaten track, but the detour is most definitely worth it: